kennytilton/matrix/cljs/matrixrn/README.md

 * clone the entire [Matrix repo](https://github.com/kennytilton/matrix);
 * `git checkout master` (Prolly not necessary.)
 * `cd (matrix location)/cljs/matrix`;
-* `lein install` (Installs latest Matrix locally intil I figure out Clojars new security.)
+* `lein install` (Installs latest Matrix locally until I figure out Clojars new security scheme.)
 * `cd (matrix location)/cljs/shadow/matrixrn`;
 * `npm install`
 * `( cd ios && pod install )`
 * `npx shadow-cljs watch app` to start compilation;
-* * Note!: while working on the code, watch this terminal for compilation errors;
+* * Note!
+While working on the code, watch this terminal for compilation errors;
 * wait for `[:app] Build completed....` before continuing to the next step.

 In a new terminal:
 * `expo run:ios`;

 After quite a bit of work and more than a few scary errors...
-* an iOS sim will appear; wait for it to complete loading;
+* an iOS sim will appear; wait quite a while for it to complete loading;
+* you should be looking at what I call the "Sampler";
+* * here I load the most complete solutions to each lesson;
 * Using the Simulator menu bar, select `Device>shake`;
 * * a menu of options should appear in the sim;
 * if you see an option to `Disable fast refresh` select it; the menu will disappear;